samuelfirst/talis/README.md

 - [ ] ai/consumer_to_file.py  --> data/twitch_messages.txt (compress please)
 - [ ] The messages AI/spam.py sends to the bot is user input and not escapped properly.
 Create an interface to filter out piped messages
 - [ ] zooker seems to be barfing for some reason after kafka has a volume
+- [ ] Since threading is now implemented the encapsulation of a queue, arguments, etc need done
+- [ ] The naming convention and action between KafkaConsumer/Producer and Python Threading Consumer/Producer is really confusing in the code.
+It's backwards in some cases and not in others.
+Fix!